Communication Requirements for Internal vs. External Audiences

 • Involved in problem-solving

-An engineer needs detailed drawings, safety updates, and status reports.
+For example, an engineer needs detailed drawings, safety updates, and status reports.
 A contractor needs delivery dates and changes to the construction schedule.

 External Audiences